microsoft/PowerToys/doc/devdocs/settingsv2/dsc-configure.md

 # How DSC is implemented

-We use `PowerToys.Settings.DSC.Schema.Generator` to generate the bulk of `PowerToysConfigure.psm1` file.
+We use `PowerToys.Settings.DSC.Schema.Generator` to generate the bulk of `PowerToysConfigure.psm1` and `PowerToysConfigure.psd1` files.
 It also uses dotnet reflection capabilities to inspect `PowerToys.Settings.UI.Lib.dll` assembly and generate properties for the modules we have.
 The actual generation is done as a `PowerToys.Settings.DSC.Schema.Generator.csproj` post-build action.

 # Debugging DSC resources